 If you’ve got plans to work in these fields, you’re going to need more than the typical communication, problem-solving and teamwork skills required in nearly any job.
 So what skills are employers looking for in tech professionals?

-To help answer that, we used real-time job analysis software to examine more than 1.5 million technology job postings from the past year.
+To help answer that, we used real-time job analysis software to examine more than a million technology job postings from the past year.
 The data helped us identify the top skills employers are seeking from candidates pursuing computer science and information technology positions.

 Computer science vs. information technology: Which is for you?

 Do you enjoy the logic and problem solving of writing code?
-Or would you prefer roll up your sleeves and work on troubleshooting network hardware?
+Or would you prefer to roll up your sleeves and work on troubleshooting network hardware?

 Regardless of which path you decide to follow, there’s a role for you in supporting today’s ever-evolving digital economy.
 Learn more about the opportunities available in each of these in-demand fields:

 - What Can You Do with a Computer Science Degree?

 - What Can You Do with an Information Technology Management Degree?